isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution354.md

 ---
-title: Deskera ERP Version 9.0/10.1- Package B (SaaS - 5 users)
+title: Deskera ERP is an easy-to-use software that facilitates the recording and processing of all financial transactions via integrated solution.
+From invoices to books, POS to receipts, customer and vendor management to customizable financial reports, Deskera ERP provides a quick and efficient way to manage companies' accounts processes.
 permalink: /productivity-solutions-grant/solutionrepo/solution354
 ---

 ### Description

-Deskera ERP is an easy-to-use software that facilitates the recording and processing of all financial transactions via integrated solution.
-From invoices to books, POS to receipts, customer and vendor management to customizable financial reports, Deskera ERP provides a quick and efficient way to manage companies' accounts processes.
+200820807R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Deskera_ERP_Annex_3_wef_23_April_2020_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria